andreas-ka/mechanico/README.md

 - Had a problem with the form not working on submit, changed POST to GET and i did the trick.
 - The form went above the navbar, fixed with z-index.
 - Found an section that was not needed, could be replaced with a div thanks to W3C validation.
+- There was some problem with meetup page when making it responsive, an overlap with images and text.
+Fixed it with some margin and padding.

 _________________________________________________________________________________________________
 ## Unfixed Bugs ##
+- No bugs found.
+- Huge learning process and i would have done the layout in code differently the next time, more use of classes to ease the responsive settings.
 _________________________________________________________________________________________________
 ## Validator Testing ##
 Html and CSS validated through W3C validator.